zezba9000/Git-Game-GUI/README.md

 - NOTE: This is just in the prototype faze.

-- Based on libgit2sharp and writen in C#
+- Based on libgit2sharp and writen in C# / WPF (maybe CEF in the future)

 - Auto check for .gitignore file